 - Remote (Skype, Google Hangout, FaceTime, etc.)

-Daphne Birdsinger holds a Master of Teaching in English Education from the University of Virginia and a Bachelor of Arts in Theatre and Psychology from the College of William and Mary.
+One on one tutoring provider, Daphne Birdsinger holds a Master of Teaching in English Education from the University of Virginia and a Bachelor of Arts in Theatre and Psychology from the College of William and Mary.

 Until recently, Daphne taught English and writing in Arlington Public Schools.
 Before finding her calling as a teacher, Daphne worked as a producer with a multimedia communications company.
 In that position, she assisted government, corporate and nonprofit clients to communicate their ideas effectively and creatively in writing and presentations.
 Ultimately, a strong desire to share her passion for writing with a younger set of clients motivated her to step into the classroom.
 In April 2015, her son, Clifford, was born with cerebral palsy and a rare genetic disorder that requires him to breathe with a ventilator.
 Joyfully embracing her new role as Clifford’s primary nurse, therapist, and medical administrator, Daphne has taken a step back from her classroom career.